 I have taught dozens of students ranging from 4 to 64 years old, and have discovered that the secret weapon in successful tutoring is true passion for the subject material.
 It means I'm thrilled every time one of my students begins to understand a grammar concept or reads alone, and that enthusiasm for both small victories and language and literature that is yet to be studied is contagious.

-Undergraduate Degree: Oxford University - Bachelor in Arts, Latin
+Undergraduate Degree: University of Oxford - Bachelor in Arts, Latin

-Graduate Degree: Oxford University - Master of Arts, Latin
+Graduate Degree: Oxford Graduate School - Master of Arts, Latin

 SAT Verbal: 800